 - Add the wet ingredients to the dry ingredients.
 Mix well so there is no dry ingredients at the bottom of the bowl.

-- Take the chili cornbread out of the oven and sprinkle 1 ½ cups (170g) of grated cheddar evenly over the cornbread.
-Bake for another 10 minutes at 400F, or until the top has a good color.
-Garnish with chopped parsley.
+- Optional, take the chili cornbread out of the oven and sprinkle 1 ½ cups (170g) of grated cheddar evenly over the cornbread.
+Bake for another 5 to 10 minutes at 400F.
+Allow the cornbread to rest for 10 minutes before serving.
+Garnish with chopped cilantro, jalapeno coins, or chopped green onions.

 - The ratios of chili to cornbread should be equal when assembling this dish.